This post is an in-depth profile of Barts and The London School Dental School, which is where I’m studying dentistry.

 This is by no means a complete review of Barts and The London but it should hopefully help give you a taste for what this great dental school is like.

-Hopefully this has encouraged any potential applicants reading this post to seriously consider applying to Barts and The London as one of your four possible dental school choices.
-It’s an excellent dental school – slightly biased opinion from me but its truely a great place to be!
+Hopefully, this has encouraged any potential applicants reading this post to seriously consider applying to Barts and The London as one of your four possible dental school choices.
+It’s an excellent dental school – slightly biased opinion from me but its truly a great place to be!

 I have my interview on the 31st Jan, I am pretty nervous :o)